-Grade: Relay* (top grade) tropical hardwood railway sleepers (*This means that they can be re-laid or re-used on the railway track).
-Very long lasting railway sleepers for all landscaping projects and general purposes.
+Grade: Top Grade (relay*) tropical hardwood railway sleepers (*This means that they can be re-laid or re-used on the railway track).
+Very long lasting hardwood railway sleepers for all landscaping projects and general purposes.
 Generally square and straight edged, although years of unrelenting British weather will have naturally started to wear away some of the edges and exposed faces.
 See pictures above.

 Colour: Various shades of light, medium brown on the outside.
 Various stunning shades of red, pink or yellow on the inside, when cut or planed.
 See the last thumbnail picture above for examples of freshly cut railway sleeper ends.

-IMPORTANT- The 2.6m x 300mm x 175mm size CANNOT be offloaded by mere mortals.
+IMPORTANT- The larger 2.6m x 300mm x 175mm size CANNOT be offloaded by mere mortals.
 They are too heavy.
 (120kg - 140kg each).
 You'll need at least a forklift machine or furloughed Olympic weightlifters.
 The most successful 2019 World Championship medal winners (in order) were from China, North Korea, Armenia, United States and Belarus.
-Try searching in your local Ad-Mag on on Google.
+Try searching in your local Ad-Mag or on Google.

 Treatment: Untreated.
 These hardwood railway sleepers were originally installed on the railways without any form of treatment, as they were such a dense tight grained timber, so they are very suitable for long lasting and people friendly projects, where creosote is inadvisable.

 Description: These top grade reclaimed tropical hardwood railway sleepers are probably between 20 - 50 years old, depending on which section of railway they came from in Britain.
 They are durable, tight-grained tropical hardwoods with excellent longevity.
 Relay grade are the best grade tropical hardwood railway sleepers available which can even be re-used on a railway track, if you have secret dreams of opening a new line in your back garden, and becoming an engine driver.